Friesenplatz station

 Friesenplatz is an underground station and hub on the Cologne Stadtbahn lines 3, 4, 5, 12 and 15 in Cologne.
-The station lies on the Cologne Ring, corner Friesenplatz in the district of Innenstadt.
+The station lies on the Cologne Ring, at the corner of the Friesenplatz, in the district of Innenstadt.

 The station was opened in 1985 and consists of a mezzanine and two platform levels with four side platforms and four rail tracks.
+The upper platform level, served by lines 3, 4 and 5, is part of the Innenstadt tunnel (inner city tunnel), while the lower platform level, served by lines 12 and 15 is part of the Ring tunnel.